manthangirish/food-menu-react/README.md

 # Food menu with React

-This project is an prototype of the basic menu with dynamic changes.
+This project is an prototype of the basic menu with dynamic interactiveness.